Huaty/miniDatabaseProject/README.md

    npm run start
    ```
 # Background
 Learning Matters! is a cutting-edge e-learning platform designed to provide personalized and engaging learning experiences to students with diverse interests and educational backgrounds.
 The platform features a vast array of courses ranging from beginner to advanced levels, encompassing various subjects.
 Through a structured curriculum, interactive lessons, and dynamic assessments, Learning Matters! aims to revolutionize the way students learn and engage with educational content.
-We've implemented an innovative feature to bolster student learning retention and engagement: a Spaced Repetition System (SRS) tailored to each lesson.
-This system is meticulously designed to schedule mini quizzes at strategically increasing intervals, enabling personalized revision sessions that adapt to each student's learning pace.
+We've implemented an innovative feature to bolster student learning retention and engagement

 >**ER Diagram:**
 ```bash